Conversation with a ghost.

 ‘Dead, you might walk straight through my domain without even seeing me… although, don’t take it for granted luv… you too you have your secrets.
 For now, it is alive I need you, not dead,’ Ariane said enigmatically.

 She sighed and continued.
 ‘I reside in a labyrinth of time, my would-be-lover… I have seen the light but not yet what lies beyond it.
 Most people can’t see me and those that do, usher me on, they don’t want to talk to me, or even listen, it makes them feel uncomfortable.
 The owner of the hotel can’t see me either but he knows I’m here.
 He just claps his hands as if I’m some bothersome cat in his way, very rude really, considering he is in my home.
 Others just scream stupidly when they do see me; I find that disturbing, not to mention ear-splitting.
 Dogs seem to stare at me and then whimper in a corner.
 But you, you are different, you listened, you sat with me, you let me tell my story, I liked that very much.
-It gave me great comfort… but then of course, I believed you would.’
+It gave me great comfort… but then, of course, I knew you would.’

-I wasn’t sure what she meant by that when I replied, ‘I’m very happy you came to my… well your room really.
+I wasn’t sure what she meant by that when I replied, ‘I’m very happy you came to my… well your room actually.
 I’m aware you are a… a ghost but I like you very much.
 And yes, I would love to date you… or at least, I would have liked to.’

 ‘Date?’ she asked, uncertain what that meant.